The 8 best online course platforms (after testing 30+ tools)

 • AI-filters to simplify moderation.

-• Spaces that let you organize your community content and discussions into separate sections.
+• Spaces that let you organize your community content and discussions into dedicated containers.

-• Access Groups to bundle access management and offer tiered membership
+• Access Groups to bundle and simplify access management.

 • And Workflows to automate repetitive tasks such as: sending welcome messages or tagging members upon joining your community.